 Concert: “An Evening with Mozart” — March 2016

-The Chorale celebrated the 100th birthdayof the noted American choral conductor, Robert Shaw, with “Love, Laughter and Song.”
+The Chorale celebrated the 100th birthday of the noted American choral conductor Robert Shaw, with “Love, Laughter and Song.”
 This concert celebrated some of Shaw’s distinctive arrangements of folk songs and spirituals, along with Broadway and pop favorites.
-Once again, we were joined by the NVCC Annandale Chorale, and the evening concluded with our ever-popular array of desserts.
+Once again, we were joined by the NVCC Annandale Chorale, and the evening concluded with our ever-popular reception with a delicious array of desserts.

-In his Midnight Mass for Christmas, Baroque composer, Marc-Antoine Charpentier sets Latin liturgical text to traditional French Christmas carols.
-The Chorale performed his charming, dance-like sacred work, accompanied by orchestra and vocal soloists in this “Holiday Delights” Seasonal holiday concert.
+In his Midnight Mass for Christmas Baroque composer, Marc-Antoine Charpentier sets Latin liturgical text to traditional French Christmas carols.
+The Chorale performed this charming, dance-like sacred work accompanied by orchestra and vocal soloists, in this delightful seasonal holiday concert.

-The Chorale was also joined by the NVCC Annandale Chorale, for an assorment of Hannukah songs, and traditional audience sing-along of favorite holiday carols.
+We were also joined by the NVCC Annandale Chorale in performing an assortment of Hannukah songs, as well as for our traditional audience sing-along of favorite holiday carols!

-The Chorale honored our country with a program of all-American music from Broadway and the movies, as well as Aaron Copland’s “Promise of Living.”
+The Chorale honored our country with a program of all-American music from Broadway and the movies, and also included Aaron Copland’s “Promise of Living.”
 The Copland work, a hymn of gratitude, is especially appropriate as we pay tribute to our military members, both veterans and current, on Armed Forces Day with this and a medley of service songs.

 Instrumentalists and guest soloists performed with the NV Chorale, along with the NOVA–Annandale Chorale.
 After the concert, the chorale and guests enjoyed their popular annual dessert array, in the Fellowship Hall.

-Concert: “Let Freedom Ring” —A concert in Conjunction with the NOVA Reunion Music Society Friday, November 13th, 2015
+A concert in Conjunction with the NOVA Reunion Music Society

-This concert was a celebration of American history and featured two significant composers and pieces among other great choral and orchestral works, including:
+A celebration of American history featuring two significant composers and pieces, among other great choral and orchestral works, including:

-Randall Thompson’s “The Testament of Freedom” and “The Battle Hymn of the Republic,” with lyrics by American songwriter Julia Ward Howe in 1861, based upon “John Brown’s Body;” (music written by William Steffe in 1856).
+Randall Thompson’s “The Testament of Freedom,” and “The Battle Hymn of the Republic” with lyrics written by American songwriter, Julia Ward Howe in 1861, that were based upon “John Brown’s Body” (music written by William Steffe, in 1856).

 To order a CD of this concert contact: RonArt associates Recordings Phone: (703) 362-5373 | Email: email@example.com Pricing: Audio CD $13.00 ($12.22, plus a $.78 cent tax.)